pmcarlton/pubmed-rss-twitter/README.md

 ## Howto:

-1. If you don't already have a dedicated twitter account for the feed, or haven't defined an RSS feed, read steps 1 and 2 (and the rest too) of Rob Lanfear's [instructions](https://github.com/roblanf/phypapers)
+1. If you don't already have a dedicated twitter account for the feed, or haven't defined an RSS feed, read steps 1 and 2 (and the rest too while you're there) of Rob Lanfear's [instructions](https://github.com/roblanf/phypapers)
 1. Install python and pip from the above URLs (in Requirements)
 2. Use pip to install feedstail: `pip install feedstail`
 3. Install ttytter from source or from your package manager, e.g. `brew install ttytter` for [brew](http://brew.sh) on Mac